vmware-archive/isv-docs/README.md

 <a name="pipeline"></a>
 ## Pipeline

-The pipeline is running at https://hush-house.pivotal.io/teams/PE/pipelines/isvtechhub-deploy-docs.
+The pipeline is running at https://hush-house.pivotal.io/teams/PE/pipelines/isv-docs-deploy.
 It's manually triggered.

 It is deployed via the `pipeline/set-pipline.sh` script.

-The current iteration of this pipline builds the doc from one repistory (isv-tech-docs), the ability to build from multiple repistory can be done in the `collect_docs()` function in the job `deploy-isv-tech-docs`
+The current iteration of this pipline builds the doc from one repistory (isv-docs), the ability to build from multiple repistory can be done in the `collect_docs()` function in the job `deploy-isv-docs`

-The docs are hosted here, deployed by the job `build-and-deploy` of the pipeline - https://cf-platform-eng.github.io/isv-tech-hub/
+The docs are hosted here, deployed by the job `build-and-deploy` of the pipeline - https://cf-platform-eng.github.io/isv-hub/

-This is enabled by turning on `GitHub Pages` settings for the `https://github.com/cf-platform-eng/isv-tech-hub` repo, the branch `gh-pages` is where the pipeline pushes the content to.
+This is enabled by turning on `GitHub Pages` settings for the `https://github.com/cf-platform-eng/isv-hub` repo, the branch `gh-pages` is where the pipeline pushes the content to.

-View the ISV Tech Hub documentation here - https://cf-platform-eng.github.io/isv-tech-hub
+View the ISV documentation here - https://cf-platform-eng.github.io/isv-docs

 **To use the set-pipeline.sh to set the pipeline you are expected to have the environment variable `CONCOURSE_TARGET_NAME` set which is the name of your "fly target".
 It could easily go into an `.envrc`file using direnv so you have per project control over your fly target.**